YellowJacketLinux/LFS/README.md

 Any software that needs a TLS stack that *can* be built against GnuTLS *will* be built against GnuTLS.

+GnuTLS is licensed using GPLv3+ and LGPLv2+ which are *without question* compatible with the licenses of most software on a GNU/Linux system.

 GnuTLS will *not* be built with the OpenSSL API compatibility layer.

 ### LibreSSL